borntofrappe/game-development/Practice/Excavation/README.md

 - 0.714, 0.443, 0.388

+For the progress bar, the cracks at the bottom of the spritesheet lean on the same, dark color used for the outline of the tools (right before pure white).

 ## Prep

-In the `Prep` folder I tackle the main challenges behind the game:
+In the `Prep` folder I create smaller demos to solve some of the challenges behind the game.

-1. how to populate a grid with a series of random, but connected values

-2. how to position gems of different sizes without overlap

-3. how to manage a particle system

-4. how to simulate a shake of the camera

 ### Noise Field

+> challenge: how to populate a grid with a series of random, but connected values

 The idea is to benefit from a noise function in two dimensions, so to create values which change over time, but are inherently connected.
 In the demo, the smooth change is highlighted with a series of rectangle of different opacity and a grid of integers.
 Ultimately the idea is to map the noise value to one of the types of textures, so that this integer value is used to pick exactly which type.